Leslie Beavers Stepping Down as DoD Deputy CIO

 Beavers joined the DoD CIO office in 2023 during the Biden administration, initially serving as deputy to then-CIO John Sherman.
 When Sherman stepped down in June 2024, she became acting CIO and led the office through the transition to a new administration.

 In March of this year Katie Arrington was appointed to perform the duties of CIO and Beavers returned to her role as deputy.
-Since then she has helped to launch major initiatives under Arrington’s leadership, including the Software Fast Track program and a bold overhaul of the Risk Management Framework.
+Since then, she has helped to launch major initiatives under Arrington’s leadership, including the Software Fast Track program and a bold overhaul of the Risk Management Framework.

 During her tenure at the Office of the CIO, Beavers has been a central figure in the rollout of major IT efforts, including the Fulcrum IT strategy in 2024.
 Beavers described the initiative in an interview with MeriTalk as a “wide-ranging vision to modernize the agency’s IT networks and compute infrastructure with the aim of providing better user-centric IT capabilities to warfighters around the globe.”